Close

 Initially my research was based in sub-Saharan Africa, but I now do more comparative work, testing the same hypotheses in a variety of ecological settings worldwide, in both higher and lower/middle income contexts, to understand their ecological variability.
 Methodologically, much of my work focuses on analysis of existing datasets, but I'm also involved in primary data collection exercises, typically surveys which supplement data from existing Health and Demographic Surveillance Sites.

-I'm interested in promoting interdisciplinarity across the human sciences, not just in my research but also through involvement in academic service roles: in 2008, I co-founded the interdisciplinary European Human Behaviour and Evolution Association.
+I'm interested in promoting interdisciplinarity across the human sciences, not just in my research but also through involvement in academic service roles: in 2008, I co-founded the interdisciplinary European Human Behaviour and Evolution Association, and am now President of the society.
 I'm also increasingly concerned with issues of research integrity, including scientific racism.

 I am interested in supervising doctoral students working in any of the research areas mentioned above.